 Which company is the best for mechanical breakdown insurance?

-There are a handful of companies that sell mechanical breakdown insurance, but there isn’t one in particular that is the best.
+There are a handful of companies that sell mechanical breakdown insurance but there isn’t one in particular that is the best.
 Every company has their pros and cons, and charges a different price.
+Getting quotes from several providers might help you find the right option for you.

 Is mechanical breakdown insurance the same as roadside assistance?

-Mechanical breakdown insurance and roadside assistance are different types of coverage.
-If your car breaks down on the side of the road, you’ll need to call roadside assistance for towing or on-the-spot repairs.
+Mechanical breakdown insurance and roadside assistance are not the same thing.
+If your car breaks down on the side of the road, you may need to call roadside assistance for towing or on-the-spot repairs.
 But if your car breaks down because of a dead battery, you can use mechanical breakdown insurance to pay for a replacement.